Home » Abuela’s Cuban Mojo Turkey

 Our Abuela’s Cuban Mojo Turkey Recipe is a step by step guide to making a turkey this Thanksgiving (or any day).
 This turkey recipe is so easy to follow, and the Mojo injects a level of flavor that is hard to resist.

-Abuela’s Cuban Mojo Turkey can you transport you back to childhood.
+It makes perfect sense that they would then want to use it to marinate pork.
+We should all be happy they did.
+The Mojo in this recipe really penetrates the turkey and helps keep it moist while it is roasting.
 We think the mojo turkey is symbol of our families planting roots in this new country.
 The Mojo Turkey is the way our Abuelas and all the other families that came here from Cuba made this holiday their own.
+We love to make it because it transports us right back to childhood and keeps us in touch with where we came from.

 Using Mojo to marinade the turkey, was their way of injecting Cuban flavor into an American tradition and creating something new.
 We love when food does that.
 When it takes two completely different cultures and fuses them together.
 The result is almost always something delicious.